 The following sections contain the classes and attributes defined in the energy usage information model, along with their descriptions.
 Elements tagged with <<enumeration>> define the valid values for an enumerated data type and so do not have their own data type, and should be self explanatory, not requiring a definition.

 Terms in this section may be based upon IEC 61968 classes and their descriptions.
 Some of the descriptions refer to other components of the IEC model (recognized as camel case terms) and these are not part of the energy usage information model or needed by the components in the energy usage information model.
-To preserve accurate presentation of unaltered IEC classes, these terms have been retained.
+To preserve accurate presentation of unaltered IEC classes, certain terms have been retained.

 WEQ-019.3.1.1 AbsoluteDateTime «Datatype»